What is a Health and Safety Policy?

 Changes within your organisation to staff, the workplace, working methods or your sector will all impact the risks and hazards within your organisation.
 Monitoring and reviewing of your policy will not just help prevent the worst from happening, but also help you to avoid massive fines in the wake of an incident.
 You must see your policy as a document with the flexibility to move with your organisation.

-Human Focus offers advice on health and safety policy and regulatory changes, as well as provides innovative health and training solutions to ensure you are covered and compliant.
+Human Focus offers advice on How often should health and safety policies be reviewed, regulatory changes, as well as innovative health and training solutions to ensure you are covered and compliant.